menpo/website/content/pages/installation/windows/novice.md

 ![Accept Install]({filename}/pages/installation/windows/images/Windows-Install-Accept.png)
 ********************************************************************************

-It may take a short time to download and install all of Menpos dependencies, during which you will see a number of progress bars.
+It may take a short time to download and install all of Menpo's dependencies, during which you will see a number of progress bars.
 The command is complete when the extracting and linking processes show **COMPLETE**.